-Students will be inspired and nurtured to fulfill their potentials and will be prepared to advance to the next stage academically with confidence, global understanding, and the individual and collaborative skills to compete and contribute in a challenging and engaging world.
-Kijana’s developing world class institution will also be a venue for international collaboration as educators and students from other countries, including the United States, will be invited to visit, learn, and share in a beautiful and culturally interactive environment.
+Students are inspired and nurtured to fulfill their potentials and are prepared to advance to the next stage academically with confidence, global understanding, and the individual and collaborative skills to compete and contribute in a challenging and engaging world.
+Kijana’s developing world class institution is also a venue for international collaboration as educators and students from other countries, including the United States, are invited to visit, learn, and share in a beautiful and culturally interactive environment.

 Table of Contents

-Students will learn to be engaged global citizens.
-Students will interact directly with their peers in other countries and will be taught global challenges and develop skills in analysis and problem-solving in order to be life-long global citizens.
-Students at the Kijana Global Innovation School will learn how to overcome challenges both individually and collectively.
+Students learn to be engaged global citizens.
+Students interact directly with their peers in other countries and are taught global challenges and develop skills in analysis and problem-solving in order to be life-long global citizens.
+Students at the Kijana Global Innovation School learn how to overcome challenges both individually and collectively.

 A school’s teachers are the heart and soul of the educational and personal relationship to learning for students.
-We have carefully selected a team of dedicated, experienced, innovative, and personable professionals for our inaugural teaching staff.
-Our team is led by the Principal, Mr. Simeon Buluku, who is a Kijana beneficiary, and experienced International School teaching professional.
+We have carefully selected a team of dedicated, experienced, innovative, and personable professionals for our teaching staff.

 Our teaching staff is complemented by a small team of staff members, who assist is creating a comfortable, safe, and structured environment for learning.
 Additional non-teaching staff members include a secretary, cook, cleaner, and driver.

 Our team of caring professionals is dedicated to providing an enjoyable, yet energetic learning experience for our youths.